uk-gov-mirror/alphagov.govuk-design-system/src/community/component-lifecycle-statuses/index.md

 - use trial components in your service if they meet user needs
 - tell us how you’re using trial components to help us improve them

 All the components we publish are usable and accessible in the most common use cases.
-However, components with a ‘Trial’ status tag may:
+However, components with a trial status tag may:

 - change substantially, meaning you may need to do further work to continue using them
 - become deprecated after the trial period